openvinotoolkit/openvino/samples/python/classification_sample_async/README.md

 # Image Classification Async Python Sample {#openvino_inference_engine_ie_bridges_python_sample_classification_sample_async_README}

-This sample demonstrates how to do inference of image classification models using Asynchronous Inference Request API.
+This sample demonstrates how to perform inference of image classification models using Asynchronous Inference Request API.
 Models with only 1 input and output are supported.

 The following Python API is used in the application: